Ireland tipped to repeal abortion ban by a landslide - Journal du Cameroun

 The law was tweaked in 2013 to allow terminations if the mother’s life is at risk.

-The Irish government has proposed that if the eighth amendment is repealed, abortion will be allowed up to 12 weeks and between 12 and 24 weeks in exceptional circumstances.
+The Irish government has proposed that if the eighth amendment is repealed, abortion will be allowed in the first 12 weeks of pregnancy and between 12 and 24 weeks in exceptional circumstances.